EC-Release/oci/k8s/README.md

 ```

 #### Update the agent usage
 In the parent chart(s), there are some options avaialble to customise the agent usage.
-The configuration below is also available in the example/ to the reference.
+The configuration below is also available in the example/values.yaml for the usage reference.
 ```yaml
 ...
 global: